 Here at Optegra, we’ve spoken to thousands of potential patients weighing up the pros and cons of cataract surgery.
-Generally, we’ve found our clients are mostly concerned about the degree of pain they might experience after surgery, and whether there’s any possibility of cataracts returning after surgery
+Generally, two of the most frequently asked patient questions are: is cataract surgery painful, and can cataracts come back?

 In short, no. Once a cataract removal procedure has been performed, it is impossible for a cataract to “grow back”.

 A cataract is a cloudy patch that develops on the eye’s lens, causing blurry or misty vision.
 Cataract surgery involves removing the cloudy lens and replacing it with a clear, artificial intraocular lens.

 This synthetic lens serves to permanently correct the vision and, indeed, prevent the cataract from growing back.
 The process can be explained in the following way:

 Cataract Removal: During cataract surgery, the surgeon carefully removes the clouded, natural lens of the eye, which is the cataract itself.
 This lens has become opaque and is causing vision problems.
 Once removed, the cataract cannot regrow because the entire lens is taken out.

 Replacement with IOL: In place of the cataract-affected natural lens, a synthetic intraocular lens (IOL) is implanted.
 The IOL is a clear and durable artificial lens that remains inside the eye permanently.
 It serves to focus light onto the retina, allowing for clear vision.